Our Mission: Equip Young Students to Become Skilled Writers

 Are you a teacher or teaching parent looking for resources that will help you spark enthusiasm in a reluctant writer, challenge a budding writer, or nurture a young aspiring author?

 Hi, I’m Nicole Bianchi, an award-winning writer and writing teacher.

 Inkwell Scholars began as a writing tutoring business that I started when I was a recent homeschool grad and college student.
-For over a decade, I taught classes and tutored middle school and high school students from homeschool groups, public schools, and several of the top private schools in New York.
+For over a decade, I taught classes and tutored elementary school, middle school, and high school students from homeschool groups, public schools, and several of the top private schools in New York.

-Join the mailing list, and as a special welcome gift, I’ll send you a free copy of my guide 31 Best Writing Prompts.
+Subscribe to the email list for more writing resources.
+As a special welcome gift, I’ll send you a free copy of my guide 31 Best Writing Prompts.
 These are prompts tested in the classroom that will get young students excited about writing.

 “Thanks to Nicole’s instruction, two of my reluctant writers have come to enjoy writing,